-Equation 6 could mimic CO_2 assimilation rate at low c_1 , as well as O_2 effects on CO_2 uptake, but measured rates of CO_2 assimilation saturated much more abruptly at high CO_2 concentrations than could be predicted from Rubisco kinetics (Figure 2).
-Using a highly novel approach in Estonia, Laisk and Oja (1974) proposed that CO_2 assimilation was limited by RuBP regeneration rate at high c_1 .
-They had fed brief pulses of CO_2 to leaves that had been previously exposed to low CO_2 (conditions under which RuBP concentrations were presumably high), and obtained rates up to 10 times higher than the steady-state rates of CO_2 assimilation!
-Lilley and Walker (1975) at Sheffield reached a similar conclusion after comparing the CO_2 responses of illuminated isolated chloroplasts with those obtained upon lysing chloroplasts in a medium containing saturating RuBP.
+uptake, but measured rates of CO2 assimilation saturated much more abruptly at high CO2 concentrations than could be predicted from Rubisco kinetics (Figure 2).
+Using a novel approach in Estonia, Laisk and Oja (1974) proposed that CO2 assimilation was limited by RuBP regeneration rate at high $C_i$ .
+They had fed brief pulses of CO2 to leaves that had been previously exposed to low CO2 (conditions under which RuBP concentrations were presumably high), and obtained rates up to 10 times higher than the steady-state rates of CO2 assimilation!
+Lilley and Walker (1975) at Sheffield reached a similar conclusion after comparing the CO2 responses of illuminated isolated chloroplasts with those obtained upon lysing chloroplasts in a medium containing saturating RuBP.

-In our model of C3 photosynthesis (Farquhar et al. 1980) the way we handled rate limitation by RuBP regeneration was probably the most important decision made in that context.
+In our model of C3 photosynthesis (Farquhar et al. 1980), the way we handled rate limitation by RuBP regeneration was probably the most important decision made in that context.
 Both ATP and NADPH were required for RuBP regeneration, and this fundamental need formed a connection with light in our model.
-From a mathematical perspective there were two options: (1) RuBP and CO2 could always colimit the rate of carboxylation, and this we would express in a double Michaelis Menten equation, or (2) carboxylation rate could be limited by either RuBP or else saturated and thus independent of RuBP.
+From a mathematical perspective there were two options: (1) RuBP and CO2 could always colimit the rate of carboxylation, and this we would express in a double Michaelis Menten equation, or (2) carboxylation rate could be limited by either RuBP or else be saturated and thus independent of RuBP.
 The in vivo kinetics of Rubisco suggest the second option.

 Peisker (1974) and Farquhar (1979) pointed out that Rubisco was unusual in that it was present in the chloroplast at very high concentrations.
-Given such a low $K{\rm m}({\rm RuBP})$, this meant that the in vivokinetics with respect to chloroplastic RuBP were those of a tight binding substrate.
+Given such a low $K_m(RuBP)$ , this meant that the in vivo kinetics with respect to chloroplastic RuBP were those of a tight binding substrate.
 That is, the rate of Rubisco would depend linearly on RuBP concentration when chloroplastic RuBP concentration was below Rubisco catalytic site concentration, and once RuBP exceeded Rubisco site concentration carboxylase would be RuBP saturated.
-We also knew that irradiance affected CO2 assimilation rate mainly at high intercellular CO2.
+We also knew that irradiance affected $CO_2$ assimilation rate mainly at high intercellular $CO_2$ .
 This supported option 2 (see Figure 2a, b).
-Given these insights, the more complex link between chloroplastic electron transport rate and RuBP pools used by Farquhar et al. (1980) was quickly simplified to a description of CO2 assimilation that was limited by RuBP regeneration, and utilisation of ATP and NADPH for photosynthetic carbon reduction or oxygenation.
+Given these insights, the more complex link between chloroplastic electron transport rate and RuBP pools used by Farquhar et al. (1980) was quickly simplified to a description of $CO_2$ assimilation that was limited by RuBP regeneration, and utilisation of ATP and NADPH for photosynthetic carbon reduction or oxygenation.
 RuBP regeneration was in turn driven by the electron transport rate, J (dependent on irradiance and its own maximal capacity), and stoichiometry of ATP or NADPH use by the photosynthetic carbon reduction and oxygenation cycle.
 For example, when electron transport rate, J, was limiting (in view of ATP use) carboxylation rate could proceed at:

-$$V_c = J/(4.5 + 10.5\Gamma /C) \tag{7}$$
+$$V_c = I/(4.5 + 10.5 \,\Gamma/C) \tag{8}$$